nf-core/modules/.github/PULL_REQUEST_TEMPLATE.md

 ## PR checklist

+Closes #XXX <!-- If this PR fixes an issue, please link it here! -->

 - [ ] This comment contains a description of changes (with reason).
 - [ ] If you've fixed a bug or added code that should be tested, add tests!
 - [ ] If you've added a new tool - have you followed the module conventions in the [contribution docs](https://github.com/nf-core/modules/tree/master/.github/CONTRIBUTING.md)